-Sarah cut the sponge into long strips, most of them flat and some of them with a mound in the center.
-She then created a finishing line base of fondant and started building the cake on it.
+I cut the sponge into long strips, most of them flat and some of them with a mound in the center.
+Then I created a finishing line base of fondant and started building the cake on it.

 Ganache and fondant

 She worked on lathering the strips with a chocolate ganache to hold them together, while I worked on stealing away spoonfuls of ganache when she wasn’t looking.
 Good working together!
 The ganache was followed by a fine layer of cashew marzipan to mould the car.
 You’d think that ganache and fondant might not go together, but they actually taste amazing.

 The marzipan layer was covered by a layer of red fondant.
 Yeah, I know the fondant pic looks like it came out of a Friday the 13th movie.
 That’s why sis had to have it on here, despite my voiced protests.

 Anyways, post that I was put to work on creating doors, windows and eyes for Lightning McQueen.
 So I couldn’t take any pictures.
 Anyways, the final product did look pretty good!
 And I managed to take pictures from different angles before Arnav’s dad came over to pick it up.

 The next couple of pics were sent across to us by Arnav’s mom Akshata.
 He looks really pleased with the cake.

 Other Recipes You Might Like